aksujithgithub/postgres_kafka_cdc_debizium/README.md

 A repo that contains a working model cdc model of  postgres, kafka cdc and a python consumer

+## Commands to execute
+* Install podman or docker
+* cd cdc-demo
+* podman-compose up -d --build

-## Commands to execute if execute manually
+## if execute manually
 * Install podman or docker
 * cd cdc-demo
 * podman-compose up -d --build